 Best known for:

-Leading the England Rugby Union squad to a World Cup victory in 2003 when it was co-hosted by Australia and New Zealand, and delivering the most successful Team GB squad in the modern era.
+Sir Clive Woodward is best known for leading the England Rugby Union squad to a World Cup victory in 2003 when it was hosted by Australia, and delivering the most successful Team GB squad in the modern era.